Zen (first generation): Enhanced security and virtualization support

-Zen added support for AMD's Secure Memory Encryption (SME) and AMD's Secure Encrypted Virtualization (SEV).
+Zen added support for AMD's Secure Memory Encryption (SME) also known as Transparent Secure Memory Encryption (TSME), and AMD's Secure Encrypted Virtualization (SEV).
 Secure Memory Encryption is real-time memory encryption done per page table entry.
-Encryption occurs on a hardware AES engine and keys are managed by the onboard "Security" Processor (ARM Cortex-A5) at boot time to encrypt each page, allowing any memory (including non-volatile varieties) to be encrypted.
+Encryption and verification occur on an AES with GCM hardware engine (which integrated into the memory controller), and keys are managed by the onchip "Security" Processor (ARM Cortex-A5) at boot time to encrypt each page, allowing any memory (including non-volatile varieties) to be encrypted.
 AMD SME also makes the contents of the memory more resistant to memory snooping and cold boot attacks.

 The Secure Encrypted Virtualization (SEV) feature allows the memory contents of a virtual machine (VM) to be transparently encrypted with a key unique to the guest VM.
 The memory controller contains a high-performance encryption engine which can be programmed with multiple keys for use by different VMs in the system.
 The programming and management of these keys is handled by the AMD Secure Processor firmware which exposes an API for these tasks.

+On client processors, SME and SEV are offered on AMD's Ryzen Pro series.